Donbasilpeter/web-developer/README.md

 ## Contact

-For any questions or support, please open an issue on this repository or contact [your email/contact info].
+For any questions or support, please open an issue on this repository or contact [donbasilpeter@gmail.com].